Acute Kidney Injury: Inpatient Management and Treatment

 Epidemiology

-A significant number of medications are excreted through the kidneys, so if the kidneys are not functioning normally the metabolism of the drug will be reduced.
-The doses of drugs may need to be altered or kidney function labs may need to be monitored closely.
+A significant number of medications are excreted through the kidneys, so if the kidneys are not functioning normally, the drug’s metabolism will be reduced.
+Drug doses may need to be altered, or kidney function labs may need to be monitored closely.

 Ask yourself...